 The compressor is protected against overheating by a thermal-type discharge air temperature switch located in the compressor receiver/separator.
 A "normally-closed" type thermal switch, factory set at 248° F (120° C), is supplied as standard equipment on these units.
 This switch is supplied for 12-volt DC.
-As an option, this switch may be supplied for 125-volt AC.

-The safety shutdown function of the unit is completely internal to the module, and operates by de-energizing the hydraulic diverter valve to make the hydraulic flow bypass the motor.
+The safety shutdown function of the unit is completely internal to the module, and operates by de-energizing the hydraulic diverter solenoid valve to make the hydraulic flow bypass the motor.